Finally, after nearly three years

 Handlebars are M23 Matador using the original Campera levers and M08 grips.
 A digital dash has been fitted onto the original top triple clamp along with on/off kill switch.

-The headlight is from a moped (Garelli?), modified to 6V LED, using vintage Ducati side mounts.
+The headlight is from a moped (Garelli?), modified to 12V LED, using vintage Ducati side mounts.
 The LED taillight is combined with the license frame.
-Originally designed for axle mounting and 12V LEDs, it was modified to fit and converted to 6V.
+Originally designed for axle mounting and 12V LEDs, it was modified to fit.
+Brake switch has been replaced with a Megura unit.

 The frame is finished in Charcoal Metallic with clear coat powdercoat.
 Various smaller parts are Silver Matte, again with clear powder over.
 The bodywork is Trim Black and Radiant Green Mica with added pearl.